Holiday rental apartments in The Entrance

 The Central Coast is a popular getaway for Sydneysiders, so it can get crowded during the holiday season and on long weekends.
 Try to avoid driving in at the start of a weekend, or leaving at the end of a weekend, when traffic can bank up.
 The warmer months from September through to the end of March are ideal for making the most of the coast, whether you want to laze on a beach or get out on a kayak on one of the many lakes and lagoons.
 Autumn and winter are made for hiking in the coastal national parks, with whales migrating north from May until August.
 And if you surf, you’ll find good waves all year round, with the sea temperature often around the same as the air temperature in winter.

-What are the top things to do in The Entrance?
+Top things to do in The Entrance

 Long Jetty